Vialone Nano

 Vialone Nano is an Italian semifino (medium-grain) rice variety.
-It is typical of the flat, rice-growing areas of the southern Provincia di Verona (Bassa Veronese, "Veronese lowlands"), in Veneto.
+It is typical of the flat, rice-growing areas of the southern province of Verona (Bassa Veronese), in Veneto.
 Vialone Nano is a cultivar of the Japonica group of varieties of Oryza sativa.

 Culinary uses

 Similar to the Carnaroli, Vialone Nano is an appreciated risotto rice.
 While rich in starch (therefore making for creamy risottos), its high amylose content allows it to maintain its shape and absorb much liquid during cooking.

 Riso Nano Vialone Veronese IGP

 Vialone Nano rice has been grown in Italy since 1937.
 It was developed by crossing Vialone rice with a variety called Nano because of the plant's low height.